 - Entrance Fee: LBP 2,000 (LBP 1,000 for children under 10)

-- Getting There: BUS To reach Mleeta from Beirut, head to the Jna'h area near the Kuwaiti embassy, where you'll find vans heading south.
+- Getting There: BUS To reach Mleeta from Beirut, head to the Jna'h area near the Kuwaiti embassy, where you'll find minivans heading south.
 Take a van to Nabatiye, but ask the driver to drop you at Habboush Bridge (cost: about US$4).
 From there, take another car to the Mleeta site itself, ensuring the driver takes you directly up to the landmark, as the road from the main highway is quite long.
 CAR You can reach Mleeta from Beirut with your own car by following this route: Beirut → Saida → Nabatiye Highway → Habboush Bridge → Arab Salim → Jarjou → Ein Bouswar → Mleeta.

 - Tip: Wear comfortable shoes for walking through the outdoor exhibits and tunnels — it’s an immersive experience, and the site covers a large area.